sadee09/personal-blog/_pages/about.md

 🧠 I'm an AI/ML Engineer from Nepal, currently working at EKbana Solutions and expanding my knowledge through research endeavors.
 My journey into tech began with a curiosity for how things work — and has evolved into a passion for building intelligent systems that solve real-world problems.

  Back then, the idea that machines could understand and interpret human language felt like a plot twist from *The Matrix*.
-This spark led me deeper into the world of artificial intelligence, where I now find joy in exploring machine learning and pushing the boundaries of what technology can do through thoughtful research.
+This idea led me deeper into the world of artificial intelligence, where I now find joy in exploring machine learning and pushing the boundaries of what technology can do through thoughtful research.

 I’m especially interested in:
 - Machine Learning Systems & Optimization